firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 ## Incorrect Syntax

-Depending on the kind of error, the server will respond differently.
-In case the request is made with incorrect JSON syntax, the server will send a response with the status `400 Bad Request`.

-If the syntax is correct, but a field contains invalid data (for example, the amount attribute contains letters), the creation of the resource will fail and an error message will be returned:
+The server responds differently depending on the kind of error.
+If the JSON syntax is incorrect, the server will send a response with the status `400 Bad Request`.
+If the syntax is correct, but a field contains invalid data (e.g., the `amount` attribute contains letters), the creation of the resource will fail and an error message will be returned:

 ```javascript
 {